SUG-Occ: Explicit Semantics and Uncertainty Guided Sparse Learning for Efficient 3D Occupancy Prediction: EXPERIMENTS

 \subsection{Dataset and Metrics}

+We evaluate the proposed method on two widely used datasets, SemanticKITTI \cite{behley2019iccv} and Occ3D-Nuscenes \cite{tian2024occ3d}, to validate the effectiveness of our proposed SUGOcc in both single-view and multi-view scenarios.

-We evaluate the proposed method on the widely used SemanticKITTI dataset \cite{behley2019iccv}, which provides dense semantic occupancy annotations by augmenting LiDAR scans from KITTI Odometry Benchmark \cite{geiger2012we}, which consists of 22 outdoor driving scenarios.
-Following the standard setting for semantic occupancy prediction on SemanticKITTI, the prediction region is defined as a fixed 3D volume centered at the ego vehicle.
-The predicted region covers $51.2m$ in front of the vehicle, $25.6m$ to both left and right sides and extents from $-2.0m$ to $4.4m$ along the vertical axis.
+\begin{itemize} \item SemanticKITTI provides dense semantic occupancy annotations by augmenting LiDAR scans from KITTI Odometry Benchmark \cite{geiger2012we}.
+The prediction region is defined as a fixed 3D volume centered at the ego vehicle and the predicted region covers $51.2m$ in front of the vehicle, $25.6m$ to both left and right sides and extents from $-2.0m$ to $4.4m$ along the vertical axis.
 This region is discretized into a voxel grid with a resolution of $256\times256\times 32$, corresponding to a voxel size of $0.2\times0.2\times0.2m$.
 Each voxel is annotated with one of $20$ classes, including 19 semantic categories and 1 free space class.
-In this work, we focus on monocular vision-based semantic occupancy prediction, following the setting in \cite{tang2024sparseocc}, where a single image is used as input for each frame.
+In this work, we focus on monocular semantic occupancy prediction, following the setting in \cite{tang2024sparseocc}. \item Occ3D-Nuscenes is built upon the nuScenes dataset \cite{caesar2020nuscenes} and provides large-scale 3D semantic occupancy annotations for urban driving scenes.
+The target volume covers $40.0m$ in front of and $40.0m$ behind the ego vehicle, $40.0m$ to both left and right sides, and extends from $-1.0m$ to $5.4m$ along the vertical axis.
+This region is discretized into a voxel grid with a resolution of $200\times 200\times 16$, corresponding to a voxel size of $0.4\times 0.4\times 0.4m$.
+Each voxel is assigned one of $18$ semantic classes, including free space and foreground object categories.
+Each frame in Occ3D-Nuscenes contains $6$ cameras surrounding the vehicle. \end{itemize}

 To evaluate the performance of semantic occupancy prediction, we employ the geometric Intersection over Union (IoU), per class semantic IoU and mean IoU over all semantic categories as the primary metrics.
 In addition, to evaluate the computational efficiency, we measure the inference speed in terms of frames per second (FPS), which reflects the practical efficiency and real-time capability of the model.